design - Land Rover section

 From my experience the most important part of the curve is between 2500 and 3500 RPM or between about 80 and 115 CFM

-The Solex is a very good carb for this RPM range but probably starts getting in the way above 3400 RPM.
+The Solex is a very good carb for driving in the lower RPM range but probably starts getting in the way above 3400 RPM.
 One of the other carbs can give you a tad more power at the high end of the shift curve or if you are cruising the engine at faster revs than the engine is happy at.
 But otherwise the extra flow really isn't noticeable.
+The Solex is usually the best choice for the lower RPMs.
+Great for a ranch truck that doesn't really see 3000 or higher RPM.
+But rebuild parts can be hard to find anymore.

 Back to the FAQ contents